 Notes

-- Flour Substitutes- Spelt flour can be substituted with kamut flour and rye flour, which are nutritious and flavorful alternatives to wheat.
+- Flour Substitutes- Spelt flour can be substituted with kamut flour and rye flour, which are great alternatives to wheat.
 Each has its unique taste, so choosing one for your recipe can give you a flavor all its own.

-- Adding seeds such as flax seeds or pepitas on top of your ancient grain bread loaf adds extra nutrients like fiber, healthy fat, and protein.
+- Adding seeds such as flax seeds or pepitas on top of your ancient grain bread loaf is always a good idea.
 They can also make your loaf look fantastic and add some extra flavor.

 - Preheating the Dutch oven is essential.
 To achieve a perfect golden crust, the bread must be baked evenly.
 The steam inside the Dutch oven keeps the bread moist while baking and results in a perfectly baked loaf every time.